ElementalHare/Valorant-Aim-and-Navigation-Bot/README.md

 # Valorant-Aim-and-Navigation-Bot

-**For educational purposes in image processing, serial communication, and other** Please use within reason: practice range, user hosted testing enviorments.
+**For educational purposes in image processing, serial communication, and other**

+Please use within reason: practice range, user hosted testing enviorments.
 I am not responsible for your ban.
 Also valorant has not patched this method since the Beta either through intelligent enviorment coloring, character and ability coloring (character outlines), or through VANGUARD. ???
-Here's to hoping they do something about this type of hack.
+Here's to hoping they do something about this type of cheat.

 ## How it works?